The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 One significant drawback to electric in the U.S. are the onerous UL requirements and the problems they pose outlined earlier.

 Hybrid?
 I built a hybrid gas/wood fireplace for our house.
 Natural gas is used primarily to get the wood going but is sometimes kept on if wood is greener than it should be.
-Similarly, it should be possible to create a gas/wood hybrid sauna stove that can act as a traditional wood stove (with a convenient gas starter) or have the convenience of a gas stove when desired.
+Similarly, it should be possible to create a gas/wood hybrid sauna heater that can act as a traditional wood heater (with a convenient gas starter) or have the convenience of a gas heater when desired.

 Best Option? – What type of heater (closed sided, open sided or circulating) is best will vary based on the dimensions of the sauna, particularly ceiling height and how each individual model functions within different spaces.
 Unfortunately we don’t have good data on how various heaters do with regard to thermal stratification and steam.
 In other words, how good of a Löyly Cavity each produces in what space.
 Lassi Liikkenan is working on a lab to get some good data on this and other elements and the data collection that we are doing of existing saunas should help as well.
 Over time selection should become easier and more precise.